creidinger/python-purple-rain/README.md

 # python-purple-rain
-a code challenge to make purple rain using pygame.
+A code challenge to make purple rain using pygame.

+## Requirements
+1. Python 3.x
+1. pygame

+`pip install pygame` or follow this instructions on pygame.org